learn-co-students/blood-oath-relations-atlanta-web-042219/README.md

 Your goal is to build out all of the methods listed in the deliverables.
 Do your best to follow Ruby best practices.
 For example, use higher-level array methods such as `map`, `select`, and `find` when appropriate in place of `each`.

-There are **no** tests!
-You will need to test your code on your own!!

 ---

 ## Deliverables